EliasLMann/Sorting-Algorithm-Analysis/README.md

 The y-axis of the graph is in log scale.

 The first 70% of the dataset is sorted and the remaining 30% of the data is randomly sorted.
+In this dataset, insertion sort deviates from the trends seen in the previous datasets.
+Insertion sort is the fastest sorting algorithm for the dataset size of 1000 and is in the ballpark of sort times with the O(nlog(n)) algorithms for the dataset size of 10000 for the first time.
+While insertion sort has had very similar sorting times to selection sort in all of the other dataset types, it is significantly faster than selection sort in this dataset type.
+This is because insertion sort is at its best case sorting time complexity for sorted data which is O(n).
+Selection sort always has a sorting time complexiy of O(n^2).
+The other algorithms follow the same trend as in previous datasets for sorting time as dataset size increases.

 ### Handoff